How to enter

 Please make sure you are eligible to enter The Competition before you start your entry.
 Have a look at our rules and eligibility for more details.

-The Competition is open!
-Enter your project by 26 March.
+The Big Bang Competition is open!
+Enter by 4 March 2026.

 Key dates